Source code for pwned_passwords_django.middleware

 try:

-return [key for key in keys_to_search if api.check_password(request.POST[key])]
+return [key for key, value in keys_to_search if api.check_password(value)]

 except exceptions.PwnedPasswordsError: